Marcel Reece

 Marcel Antoine Wayne Reece (born June 23, 1985) is an American former professional football player who was a fullback in the National Football League (NFL).
 He played college football as a wide receiver for the Washington Huskies and was signed by the Miami Dolphins as an undrafted free agent after the 2008 NFL draft.
 He was also a member of the Oakland Raiders and the Seattle Seahawks.
 After his playing career, Reece became an executive with the Las Vegas Raiders in 2020.
+Reece is currently a studio sports analyst for the B1G Network.

 Early life

 Reece attended Hesperia High School in Hesperia, California, where he was a first-team All-league performer in football, basketball and track.
 In football, he earned All-league honors as a wide receiver.

 In track & field, Reece competed as a sprinter while at Hesperia, earning All-league honors.
 He recorded a personal-best time of 49.8 seconds in the 400-meter dash as a senior.
 In addition, he also recorded a 4.45-second 40-yard dash, bench-pressed 360 pounds and had a 34-inch vertical.